Skip to contents

 First steps in preparing data

-The function prepare_data() is central to getting data ready for model calibration.
-It handles several key steps:
+The functions prepare_data() and prepare_user_data() are central to getting data ready for model calibration.
+They handles several key steps:

 • Defining the algorithm: Users can choose between maxnet or glm.

-• Principal component analysis (PCA): An optional step that can be applied to the set of predictors in PCA.
+• Principal component analysis (PCA): An optional step that can be done with the variables provided.

 • Data partitioning: The function divides your data to prepare training and testing sets via a cross-validation process.
-The partitioning methods available includes kfolds, subsample, and bootstrap.
+The partitioning methods directly available include kfolds, subsample, and bootstrap.

 • Defining grid of model parameters: This helps setting up combinations of feature classes (FCs), regularization multiplier (RM) values (for Maxnet), and sets of predictor variables.
 An explanation of the roles of RMs and FCs in Maxent models see Merow et al. 2013.

-As with any function, we recommend consulting the documentation for more detailed explanations (e.g., help(prepare_data)).
-Now, let’s prepare our data for model calibration using prepare_data(), using 4 k-folds as the partitioning method:
+As with any function, we recommend checking the documentation with help(prepare_data) for more detailed explanations.
+Now, let’s prepare the data for model calibration, using 4 k-folds to partition training and testing datasets:

 # Prepare data for maxnet model